Hi-Fi Review: Luxman 590 AXII Integrated Amplifier Review.

 Luxman 590 AXII Integrated Class A Amp

 The PS Audio Directstream Junior DAC.
-One of the best I have ever tried (out of 15 or so and up to $4k) – The DirectStream SENIOR is what I now own and it competes IMO with DAC’s over $10k.
+A nice dac – The DirectStream SENIOR is what I now own and it competes IMO with DAC’s over $10k.

 Back to the Luxman

 If you are looking for an integrated amp, and have a healthy budget (I managed it with trade ins) then I can state without hesitation that this Luxman 590 AXII is a winner.
-It unseated my long time favorite, the 219ia and that was no easy task.
+It unseated my long time favorite tube piece, the 219ia and that was no easy task.